3 observations after Sixers finish preseason with comeback win over Hawks

 Springer also took little time to notch a steal and sink two three-pointers.
 Remarkably, Springer ended the preseason 7 for 8 from three-point range.
 Especially given his defensive skills and ever-growing confidence reading the game and making good, instinctive decisions on both ends of the floor, he’s looked worthy of NBA rotation minutes.

 Where exactly might those minutes be?
 With Nurse always seeking variety and versatility, there’s surely quite a few lineups where Springer would make sense.
-One example: He played in the the third quarter alongside Maxey, Kelly Oubre Jr., Tobias Harris and Joel Embiid, and that unit felt reasonably balanced.
-Though he appears most well-suited to pressuring guards, Springer doesn’t tend to seem overmatched against larger wings (such as Jaylen Brown in the Sixers’ first preseason game).
+One example: He played in the the third quarter alongside Maxey, Kelly Oubre Jr., Harris and Embiid, and that unit felt reasonably balanced.
+Though he appears most well-suited to pressuring guards, Springer doesn’t tend to seem overmatched against larger wings.
 His much-improved outside shooting is also a serious boost when considering where he might fit for the Sixers.

+“He’s just made the right play," Nurse said.
+“It seems like he’s stepped into the shot when he’s supposed to, he’s passed when he’s supposed to.
+He’s guarded hard the whole time he’s been out there.
+He’s played very well in all the games, so he’s done a good job.”

 The bottom line is that it’s currently hard to make a compelling case for Springer being fully excluded from the Sixers’ regular-season rotation.